tipam/pi3d/ReadMe.rst

     by downloading from https://pypi.python.org/pypi/pi3d and extracting
     the package, then in a terminal::

-      $ sudo python setup.py install
-        or for python3
       $ sudo python3 setup.py install

     This will put the package into the